QGreenland-Net/ogdc-helm/README.md

 > [!NOTE]
 > In dev, a PV will be created that's attached to a local directory called
-> `localmount` where this repository is checked out.
-To override the location of
+> `ogdc-local-hostmount` where this repository is checked out.
+To override the
-> the local directory used for persistant storage, set the `OGDC_PV_HOST_PATH`
+> location of the local directory used for persistant storage, set the
-> envvar to another location that's accessible by rancher desktop (in the user's
+> `OGDC_PV_HOST_PATH` envvar to another location that's accessible by rancher
-> home directory).
+> desktop (in the user's home directory).

 ```
 ./scripts/install-ogdc.sh dev